ahoydave/duckboat/pi/README.md

 `take_photo.sh` - take a photo of the nest

 `text_overlay` - part of an attempt to overlay text onto the video.
 The extra work re-encoding the video on the pi's processor was too slow for this to be viable (tried it on a pi zero)

+I really should have added a `requirements.txt` for the python deps, sorry.
+I'll try to remember to add that next time I dig that pi out.

+You also need to enable the pi camera using something like `raspi-config` - there are a million tutorials online